retraigo/deto_website/content/2024/events/non-technical-events/event3.md

 ---
-title: "Box Cricket"
+title: "Pitch'n Play"
 description: "A test of my skill vs. your luck , Good.
 Better.
 Best.
 Never let it rest until your good is better and your better is best."
 date: "2024-02-24"
 ---

-# Box Cricket
+# Pitch'n Play

 A test of my skill vs. your luck , Good.
 Better.
 Best.
 Never let it rest until your good is better and your better is best.